 - 1. Adapt decision making based on publicly shared performance goals and indicators. - 2.
-Increase decision transparency to both internal and external audiences. - 3.
-Expand ways for the Fish and Wildlife Commission to connect with residents. - Support the Department's internal Diversity Advisory Committee recommendations and track workforce diversity, equity, and inclusion measures.
+Increase decision transparency to both internal and external audiences. - Expand ways for the Fish and Wildlife Commission to connect with residents. - 4.
+Support the recommendations of employee resource groups and the Department's internal Diversity Advisory Committee. - 5.
+Track workforce diversity, equity, and inclusion measures.

-- 5. Assess the need and identify actions to improve cross-program/region collaboration. - 6.
-Develop measures for strengthening employee satisfaction and adopting best practices for staff retention and advancement. - Develop and implement a WDFW sustainability plan which includes actions to minimize our carbon footprint, maximize carbon sequestration, and to achieve more net ecological gain. - 8.
-Develop a culture of safety with a focus on limiting risk and supporting employee health.
+- 6. Assess the need and identify actions to improve cross-program/region collaboration. - Develop measures for strengthening employee satisfaction and adopting best practices for staff retention and advancement. - 8.
+Develop and implement a WDFW sustainability plan. - 9.
+Develop a culture that supports physical and emotional safety.

+25-Year Performance Goals

-25 Year Performance Goals WDFW will work to identify and track performance measures to gauge our success.
+WDFW will work to identify and track performance measures to gauge our success.